-Here is another inspirational real-life story, which I hope will inspire you towards your own dreams.
+Here is another inspiring real-life short story, which I hope will inspire you towards your own dreams.
 No goal or dream of value is easy to obtain and the path is usually hard and at times seems impossible.

 So don’t give up on yours, enjoy the story and don’t give up on yourself and life.